Our Signature Sussex Sparkling

-Rathfinny Blanc de Noirs 2016 is the second vintage of our signature blend which is predominately Pinot Noir grapes, which are hand-harvested and the wine is aged for 36 months in the bottle.
+Rathfinny 2018 Blanc de Noirs is the fourth vintage of our signature blend, made from predominately Pinot Noir grapes, which are hand-harvested and the wine is aged for 30 months in the bottle.

-At Rathfinny we believe every vintage produces Sussex Sparkling wine that is a true expression of the year.
-An insight into a unique year on our single site Vineyard in Sussex.
+At Rathfinny we believe every vintage produces Sussex Sparkling wine that is a true expression of the year, offering an insight into a unique year on our single site Vineyard in Sussex.

 We believe our Sussex Sparkling is best experienced when accompanied by the finest food, whether in the world’s best restaurants or at home with friends and family.

 This delightfully fruity style matches beautifully with intensely umami-sweet flavours delivered by steamed barbecue pork buns, crispy duck with hoisin sauce or Japanese Nimono dishes.

 Rathfinny 2015 Blanc de Noirs & dry aged duck supreme, figs, black cabbage and port jus at Le Gavroche

 Rathfinny 2016 Blanc de Noirs & roasted pork belly, hispi cabbage, onions, lentils and cider from our Flint Barns Dining Room restaurant